madoxlx/EGTV3/replit.md

   - Modified all frontend components to display EGP currency
   - Updated database schema with EGP defaults

-- **Database Migration (June 16, 2025)**: Completed migration from SQLite to PostgreSQL
+- **Database Migration (June 16, 2025)**: Completed migration to PostgreSQL
-  - Removed all SQLite dependencies (better-sqlite3)
+  - Removed all legacy database dependencies
   - Updated all schema references to use PostgreSQL
   - Added currency columns to pricing tables with EGP defaults
   - Maintained data integrity during conversion